The Zachman architectural framework is a great tool for business analysts who are developing a business architecture.

 - Who – Responsibilities

-The Zachman framework further defines these six elements as 6 rows.
+The Zachman framework further defines the elements in the columns as 6 rows.

 Each row reflects a different view, or ‘perspectives’ of the things in the columns, ranging from, top to bottom,